-On Wednesday, international athletics’ highest court ruled against Caster Semenya, a two-time Olympic champion runner from South Africa.
+On May 1, international athletics’ highest court ruled against Caster Semenya, a two-time Olympic champion runner from South Africa.
 Per their controversial decision — which the court openly acknowledged as discriminatory — female athletes with higher testosterone levels must take hormone suppressants to compete in certain women’s races.
 This means Semenya will be forced to take the suppressants, or she’ll be barred from competing in 800-meter races at the Olympics and other major international competitions.
+Semenya has refused to abide by the court’s testosterone regulations, and on July 30, she announced that she has banned from defending her title in her signature event at the world championships this fall.

 Below, here’s everything to know about the court decision that has shaken athletics.